sepva/personal-website/.github/instructions/coding_agent_behavior.md

 1. **Read Current State**: Use `read_file` to examine relevant files
 2. **Search for Context**: Use `semantic_search` or `grep_search` to find related code, patterns, and dependencies
 3. **Leverage MCP Servers**: Use MCP servers to access documentation, examples, or external context when needed
+4. **Consult Figma Designs**: For front-end components, use the Figma MCP server to retrieve design specifications and ensure accurate implementation
-4. **Check Dependencies**: Review `package.json` and existing imports to understand available libraries
+5. **Check Dependencies**: Review `package.json` and existing imports to understand available libraries
-5. **Review Conventions**: Ensure you understand project-specific patterns from instruction files
+6. **Review Conventions**: Ensure you understand project-specific patterns from instruction files
-6. **Ask If Unclear**: If the task or requirements are ambiguous, ask clarifying questions before proceeding
+7. **Ask If Unclear**: If the task or requirements are ambiguous, ask clarifying questions before proceeding

 ### Phase 2: Planning